jci-metasys/powershell-metasysrestclient/README.md

 ```

 This command takes one parameter of type `number`.
 The release command is more complicated.
-It'll be heldful to convert it to JSON to see all of it:
+It'll be helpful to convert it to JSON to see all of it:

 ```powershell
 > ConvertTo-Json $commands.items[3] -Depth 10